KyledeVos/Crypto_Submit_BE/README.md

 # READ_ME

 ## Notes:

 1. This project uses typedoc mainly for comments consistency, but has the advantage<br>
    of also generating html doc files.
 The script to run it is in the package.json but this link<br> was helpful in getting it to run correctly from their site: https://typedoc.org/documents/Options.Input.html

 ## Project Setup

 ### Precautions:

 1. The safety of these requirements is of the highest importance.<br>
    In this project you will see a .env_blank.
 The .env_blank<br>
    files contains the names of secure fields that the application uses but <br> has no actual data.
 The actual data goes in an untracked file that you need to create as '.env' created at the project root.
 Inside of this <br> file you will put the ACTUAL data.
    **NOTE:** Do not ever put actual data in the .env_blank or change the .git_ignore file to track a .env file.
 Doing so will make your confidential<br>
    data readily available on GitHub for users and bots to take.

 2. If you are modifying the project - NEVER use hard coded secure values / keys<br> in the project files.
 These values go in the .env file and absolutely nowhere else.
 Do NOT even add these values in temporarily to the code.

 ### Files Needed

 You will need the code for the Front-End and Backend of this application to be able to run it locally.
 You will need a few services installed on your machine as well which is in the setup steps below.

 ### File Setup

 After cloning the repos, at the project root you will need to create a .env file<br>
 Then copy the contents of the .env_blank file into your created '.env' file.<br>
+Add in the values needed for each field in the .env (missing values terminates the server run)

 ### API KEY

 This is a **DEMO** Project and is not intended for professional use.
 It does use an API key from 'CoinMarketCap'<br>
 You will need to visit their site, create an account and then get an API key to use in this project.<br>
 After you have created your .env from the .env_blank file, add your key next to the COIN_API_KEY field<br>